CEREAL BOXES WITH BASEBALL TRADING CARDS

 The concept first started in 1987 when Kellogg’s partnered with Topps, the dominant baseball card manufacturer, to include a card in boxes of Kellogg’s Corn Flakes, Frosted Flakes, and Apple Jacks.
 Each box contained one random common or uncommon card from the current Topps baseball set.
 It was an instant success and proved there was huge demand among kids for collectible cards with their morning cereal.

-Read also: 1998 TOPPS BASEBALL CARDS WORTH MONEY
+Read also: WHAT ARE THE MOST VALUABLE 2022 TOPPS HERITAGE BASEBALL CARDS

 In 1988, other major cereal brands like General Mills and Quaker jumped on the bandwagon.
 General Mills struck licensing deals with Donruss and Fleer to include their cards in boxes of Cocoa Puffs, Lucky Charms, and Trix.
 Quaker partnered with Topps for Oatmeal Squares and Life cereal.
 Suddenly, every major cereal had baseball cards, driving sales through the roof industry-wide.
 By the early 1990s, an estimated 1.5 billion cards were being inserted annually.